 If stored properly marzipan has a long shelflife of six months.
 Because the sugar content in marzipan is so high it can be kept at room temperature without refrigeration.

 The traditional marzipan does include raw egg whites not the yolks so there is no risk of salmonella.
 So unless you are allergic to eggs you can eat raw marzipan.
 Having said that all my recipes substitute the raw egg with sugar syrup or water so you can eat all my marzipan recipes raw.

 When kept for long in very dry conditions sometimes marzipan can get hard.
 Similar to fondant just place it in the microwave of 10 seconds.
 Gently knead it to soften it.

 Yes, if you want a marzipan flavored fondant.
-However, if you are using homemade marzipan, make sure the marzipan is smooth, not coarse consistency.
+However, if you are using homemade marzipan, make sure it is smooth, not coarse consistency.

 Traditional fruitcake is covered with marzipan a week before you ice it with royal icing so that the marzipan dries out.
-Just cover the marzipan covered cake with a clean cloth like cheesecloth and place it in an airtight container.
+Cover the cake with a clean cloth like cheesecloth and place it in an airtight container.